Home

 Wallenstein are one of those German progressive bands, along with Grobschnitt and Novalis, who always find themselves lumped in with the 'Krautrock' scene, next to Ash Ra Tempel, Amon Düül 2 et al., while not actually being anything of the sort.
 They were, in fact, a fairly typical prog band of the era, moving from their more guitar-heavy early material to a more symphonic keyboard-led style later on, before sliding into mediocrity in typical late-'70s fashion.

 Blitzkrieg is a very early 'regular' prog album by German standards, although thinking about it, it's actually as much 'post-psych' as anything, with a fairly primitive sound.
-Keyboard player/main man Jürgen Dollase already knew the direction he was heading in, I suspect, and the end result is intense but tuneful, with some fiery playing from all concerned.
+Keyboard player/main man Jürgen Dollase already knew the direction he was heading in, I suspect and the end result is intense but tuneful, with some fiery playing from all concerned.
 Opener Lunetic (they had an American in the band at the time - couldn't he have told them how to spell it?) is probably the album's highlight, but there isn't a bad track to be heard, with reasonable Mellotron flutes and strings on all but the first track.

 Cosmic Century features a violinist, Joachim Reiser, along with the band's regular guitar/bass/keys/drums lineup.
 The material is rather more 'mainstream' than before, in a mid-'70s kind of way, of course, with no particular album highlights, although none of the tracks are actually bad.
-Dollase plays 'Tron on five out of six tracks, but it's fairly minimal, with the choirs and cellos on Song Of Wire being the most overt use.
-Be warned, though - some tracks feature no more than a few seconds of 'Tron, noticeably The Cosmic Couriers Meet South Philly Willy, which has a few flute notes on the fadeout.
+Dollase plays Mellotron on five out of six tracks, but it's fairly minimal, with the choirs and cellos on Song Of Wire being the most overt use.
+Be warned, though - some tracks feature no more than a few seconds of Mellotron, noticeably The Cosmic Couriers Meet South Philly Willy, which has a few flute notes on the fadeout.

 By Stories, Songs & Symphonies, the band were describing themselves as 'The Symphonic Rock Orchestra Wallenstein', a bit of a misnomer, given that they still sounded like prog-ish mid-'70s rock on several tracks.
-The lengthy Your Lunar Friends is probably the album's best piece (Dollase's vocals aside), although the only Mellotron is some thin-sounding strings on the title track, so, better music than 'Tron, though not that great on either front, really.
+The lengthy Your Lunar Friends is probably the album's best piece (Dollase's vocals aside), although the only Mellotron is some thin-sounding strings on the title track, so, better music than Mellotron, though not that great on either front, really.

 See: Jerry Berkers | Cosmic Jokers | Sergius Golowin | Walter Wegmüller | Witthüser & Westrupp

-Wallflowers (US)
+The Wallflowers (US)

-Wallflowers, 'Heroes' 7" (1998) ***/T
+The Wallflowers, 'Heroes' 7" (1998) ***/T

 Heroes